Home

 If you're sowing indoors, then there's not a lot you can do - not many variables here really - different pots, new compost - but you'll likely find that the problem is overcrowding, overwatering, humidity or a combination of all three.

-The easiest way is to use a copper fungicide solution.
+The easiest way to combat it is to use a copper fungicide solution.

 I don't consider this to be 'chemical' intervention - copper is a natural element in my book and I don't have a problem with using it.